rahulgopinath/rahulgopinath.github.io/_posts/2018-11-18-mutant-immortals.markdown

 ### What about optimization branches

-A common pattern that is seen in performance oriented programs is optimization of certain often occuring conditions.
+A common pattern that is seen in performance oriented programs is optimization of certain often occurring conditions.
 For example, optimization of multiplication of two by shifts.
 This optimization can take place only if the multiplier is 2.
 Hence, a program that checks and optimizes for multiplication by 2 will have an immortal mutant in the program that disables that optimization.
 Here, while by usual definitions, both are equivalent programs, we argue that the performance difference should have been noticeable, and verified by a test case.
 Otherwise, one is relying on knowledge of conditions that is not codified anywhere, and may be subject to change (e.g y2k).
 Hence, we argue that optimization immortals are not true immortals, and inspecting them can be worth the effort spent.

-### Functional idoms
+### Functional idioms

 One often finds that one of the ways to eliminate immortal mutants is to rewrite an imperative style function in a functional idiom.
 This often reduces the quantity of the code involved, reducing both mortal and immortal mutants.
 The more concise code from the functional idioms require using functions that are harder to replace exactly (because each function does more), and hence result in less immortals.
 Here again, the equivalent mutants are an opportunity to improve the code